Make Marketing Suck Less

-Want to Stand Out In Your Industry?
+Want Clients to Choose You First?
 You Need a Messaging Strategy

-There’s a lot of confusion about what messaging and messaging strategy is.
+There's serious confusion about what messaging and messaging strategy actually mean.

 Over the years, I’ve heard messaging defined as: